Kaliningrad question: History

-Kaliningrad, or Königsberg, had been a part of the Teutonic Order, Duchy of Prussia (for nearly 200 years a Polish vassal), Kingdom of Prussia, and the German Empire for 684 years before the Second World War.
-The historic region of Prussia was originally inhabited by Baltic tribes, the Old Prussians, with their language becoming extinct by the 18th century.
+Kaliningrad, or Königsberg, had been a part of the Teutonic Order, Duchy of Prussia (for nearly 200 years a Polish vassal), Kingdom of Prussia, and the German Empire for 684 years before the Second World War.The historic region of Prussia was originally inhabited by Baltic tribes, the Old Prussians, with their language becoming extinct by the 18th century.
 Since the Late Middle Ages, the territory of the modern oblast was settled by Germans, Lithuanians (especially Lithuania Minor in the eastern half of the oblast) and Poles (especially Königsberg, Królewiec, and the current southern border strip with Zinten, Cynty, and Nordenburg, Nordenbork).
 The oblast also contains the eastern part of the Vistula Spit with the now abandoned village of Narmeln (Polski), which was not part of Ducal Prussia, but of the Pomeranian Voivodeship of the Kingdom of Poland until its annexation by the Kingdom of Prussia in the Second Partition of Poland in 1793.

+The first time the territory came under Russian control was during the Seven Year's War (1756–1763), with the region being occupied from 1758 until 1762.
+With the Treaty of Saint Petersburg (5 May 1762), Russia renounced its claim to Königsberg and returned it to Prussian control.